finanalyst/collection/README.md

 Causes collect to produce information about milestones and valid and invalid plugins

+*  **with-only** filename

+Collect is run only with that filename, which must be in the sources, and is specified like `debug-when`.

 # Plugin management
 Plugins are **Raku** programs that are executed at specific milestones in the rendering process.
 The milestone are given in [Milestones](Milestones.md) above.